Reports & Briefs · Market Briefs

 USD 21.9bn

-Argentina’s exports reached USD 21.9 billion in Q1 2026, relevant for market briefs on agriculture, energy, mining, trade and stabilization dynamics.
+Argentina’s exports reached USD 21.9 billion in Q1 2026, relevant for briefs on agriculture, energy, mining, trade and stabilization dynamics.

 Source: Argentine Trade Exchange